 THE TAKE-IT-EASY ICE CREAM

-With blueberries, milk, cream, and sugar.
+With blueberries, milk, heavy cream, and sugar.

 This Blueberry Ice Cream is a wonder on its own: made with just blueberries, milk, cream and sugar -and with minimal preparation- it is loud in blueberry flavour, popping-purple in colour and a pleasure in the mouth.

-So even if you are an ice cream expert who loves to thicken your ice cream mixture, look no furher for a blueberry ice cream recipe, for this is the only Blueberry Ice Cream recipe you will ever need.
+So even if you are an ice cream expert who loves to thicken your ice cream mixture, look no further for a blueberry ice cream recipe, for this is the only Blueberry Ice Cream recipe you will ever need.

 Do not reduce or replace anything; everything is there for a reason.